Horatio Walpole, 4th Earl of Orford (third creation): Family

 She died in November 1886.
 Lord Orford survived her by eight years and died in December 1894, aged 81.
-He was succeeded in the earldom by his nephew, Robert.
+He was succeeded in the earldom by his nephew, Robert Horace Walpole.

 Lord Orford had an illegitimate child, Horatio Walpole, by the Lady Susan, wife of the 5th Duke of Newcastle and daughter of Alexander Douglas-Hamilton, 10th Duke of Hamilton.